Hospital of the University of Pennsylvania Pharmacy Residency

 Program Overview

-Residents will develop the skills to effectively participate in antimicrobial stewardship activities, interpret microbiology results, formulate robust pharmacotherapy plans, perform therapeutic drug monitoring when necessary, respond to drug information questions, report antimicrobial-related adverse events, monitor and respond to antimicrobial drug shortages, educate patients and healthcare providers, contribute to formulary management and guideline development, and conduct meaningful practice-based research.
+Residents will develop the skills to effectively participate in antimicrobial stewardship activities, interpret microbiology results, formulate robust pharmacotherapy plans, perform therapeutic drug monitoring, respond to drug information questions, report antimicrobial-related adverse events, monitor and respond to antimicrobial drug shortages, educate patients and healthcare providers, contribute to formulary management and guideline development, and conduct meaningful practice-based research and quality improvement.

 Training Site

 • The Hospital of the University of Pennsylvania (HUP) is the largest institution within the University of Pennsylvania Health System (Penn Medicine) and is world-renowned for its clinical and research excellence, forging the way for new and better ways to diagnose and treat illnesses and disorders.
-HUP is an expanding, 764-bed-academic teaching hospital and tertiary referral center located in the heart of Philadelphia, with a new 500-bed expansion that recently opened in October 2021.
-HUP maintains a comprehensive pharmacy program, including a broad scope of distributive, clinical, academic and research services for all patient types including inpatient, emergency department, ambulatory, and outpatient retail and specialty.
+HUP is a, 988-bed-academic teaching hospital and tertiary referral center located in the heart of Philadelphia, which maintains a comprehensive pharmacy program, including a broad scope of distributive, clinical, academic and research services for all patient types including inpatient, emergency department, ambulatory, and outpatient retail and specialty.

 • The Infectious Diseases Division at HUP was founded in 1971 and is recognized for excellence in clinical care, research, and education.
 The MacGregor Infection Medicine and Travel Program is a multidisciplinary ambulatory practice site located within the Perelman Center for Advanced Medicine (PCAM), a state-of-the-art 500,000 square foot outpatient facility located adjacent to HUP.
 The Infection Medicine and Travel Program provides highly specialized services including: HIV services, sexual health and HIV prevention, viral hepatitis and co-infection clinic, mycobacterial infection clinic, transplant infectious diseases clinic, travel medicine, and post-acute infectious diseases follow up care.

 • There are a total of six inpatient infectious diseases consult services at HUP: three general infectious diseases consult services, two solid organ transplant infectious diseases consult services, and one oncology infectious diseases consult service.
 Additionally, there is an ID primary service which functions as an inpatient medicine team that primarily cares for persons living with HIV and associated opportunistic infections.
 Infectious diseases consult services generally consist of an ID attending physician and an ID fellow.
-Other members of the team may include specialized advanced practice providers, up to two medical residents, up to two medical students, and up to two pharmacy representatives split amongst a clinical pharmacy specialist, a PGY2 ID resident, a PGY1 resident, and a pharmacy student.
+Other members of the team may include specialized advanced practice providers, medical residents, medical students, and pharmacy representatives consisting of a clinical pharmacy specialist, a PGY2 ID resident, a PGY1 resident, and/or a pharmacy student.
 Patients span all services, inpatient locations, and levels of acuity.

 Residency Goals